gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 pragmas other than those preceding the first compilation unit of a compilation.

-For most purposes, ``gnatchop`` will be used in default mode.
-The compilation mode described above is used only if you need exactly accurate behavior with respect to compilations, and you have files that contain multiple units and configuration pragmas.
-In this circumstance the use of ``gnatchop`` with the compilation mode switch provides the required behavior, and is for example the mode in which GNAT processes the ACVC tests.
+For most purposes, you will use ``gnatchop``  in default mode.
+You only use the compilation mode described above if you need precisely accurate behavior with respect to compilations and you have files that contain multiple units and configuration pragmas.
+In this circumstance, the use of ``gnatchop`` with the compilation mode switch provides the required behavior.
+This is the mode in which GNAT processes the ACVC tests.